dalel487/su2hmc/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7164406.svg)](https://doi.org/10.5281/zenodo.7164406)
-# su2hmc: Two Colour Hybrid Monte Carlo with Wilson Fermions
+# su2hmc: Two Colour Hybrid Monte Carlo with Clover Improved Wilson Fermions
 ## Introduction
-Hybrid Monte Carlo algorithm for Two Color QCD with Wilson-Gor'kov fermions based on the algorithm of Duane et al. Phys.
+Hybrid Monte Carlo algorithm for Two Color QCD with Clover Improved Wilson-Gor'kov fermions based on the algorithm of Duane et al. Phys.
 Lett.
 B195 (1987) 216.

 There is "up/down partitioning": each update requires one operation of congradq on complex vectors to determine
-$$\left(M^\dagger M\right)^{-1}\Phi$$
-where $\Phi$ has dimension `4 * kvol * nc * Nf` -
+$$\left(M^\dagger M\right)^{-1}\Phi$$ where $$\Phi$$ has dimension `4 * kvol * nc * Nf` - The matrix M is the fermion
-The matrix M is the Wilson matrix for a single flavor there is no extra species doubling as a result
+matrix for a single flavor there is no extra species doubling as a result

 matrix multiplies done using routines `hdslash` and `hdslashd`

 Hence, the number of lattice flavors Nf is related to the number of continuum flavors N_f by
               $$N_f = 2  \text{Nf}$$

 Fermion expectation values are measured using a noisy estimator.  on the Wilson-Gor'kov matrix, which has dimension `8 * kvol * nc * Nf` inversions done using `congradp`, and matrix multiplies with `dslash`, `dslashd`

 trajectory length is random with mean dt * stepl
 The code runs for a fixed number ntraj of trajectories.